Affiliated Faculty (2006)

 M.S.
 Boston University

 In 2003, while working for the NBC affiliate in Central TX, Stephen was at the forefront of the Baylor University Men's Basketball murder/scandal.
-Utilizing inside sources he broke several aspects of that national story and appeared in a documentary featuring one of the worst collegiate scandals in this nation's history.
+Utilizing inside sources he broke several aspects of that national story and appeared in a documentary featuring one of the worst collegiate scandals in history.

 Office: Walker 6th Fl.

 Journalism dept. news

 See how Emerson's Journalism students, faculty, and alumni are shaping the future of news.